trixelbit/Bible/analysis/nehemiah.md

 Current Throughts :

     Nemehiah is a great noble character.
-He kind of reminds me of Aragon.
+He kind of reminds me of Aragorn.
     Unlike other leaders in the bible, we get a glimps of his leadership in practice, like him encouraging and inspiring the men of Israel to fight and protect their families.

-    This is told from his perspective thought to my understanding.
+    This is told from his perspective though to my understanding.
+    In contrast to David, another great leader who's feats are told through Samual, where as what he writes describes his highs, lows, and relationship with God through Psalms.